0% complete

 Q6

-3–5 things you're actively testing or learning right now.
+3 to 5 things you're actively testing or learning right now.

 A new tool.
 A new workflow.
 A new belief.
 Building-in-public content comes straight out of this list.